dgp1130/blog/src/www/posts/ctor.md

 }
 ```

-In this example, there are no user-defined constructors, no `constructor`
+In this example, there are no user-defined constructors and no `constructor`
 keyword. `new Person()` works just like default constructors in TypeScript,
 except you *cannot* define your own implementation.
 The `new` keyword is still
 used to invoke this auto-generated constructor, but it is actually closer to a